zackiles/elasticsearch-odm/README.md

 - Performance tweak application, fix garbage collection issues, and do benchmark tests.
 - Integrate npm 'friendly' for use with expanding/collapsing parent/child documents.
 - Use [source filtering](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-get.html#get-source-filtering) instead of fields.

+Elasticsearch 2.x :
+- Find requests : use scroll api in order to get more than 10000 results if needed